TIGFlow-GRPO: Trajectory Forecasting via Interaction-Aware Flow Matching and Reward-Guided Optimization: Experiments

 \subsubsection{Effectiveness of TIG-GAT}

 When the Trajectory-Interaction-Graph Attention (TIG-GAT) module is removed, the model loses explicit local interaction modeling.
 As a result, although the increase in $\mathrm{FDE}_{\min}$ is relatively modest, $\mathrm{FDE}_{\mathrm{avg}}$ rises more noticeably from 2.718 to 3.103.
-This pattern suggests that without explicit interaction encoding, the model is more likely to generate trajectories that deviate from the local motion context and produce low-quality outliers.
+This pattern suggests that without explicit interaction encoding, the model is more likely to generate trajectories that deviate from the local motion context, thereby increasing low-quality outliers in the sample distribution.